adipatel11/courtmetrics/docs/aws-setup.md

 ### 2. Create an IAM User
 1. Navigate to **IAM → Users → Create user**.
-2. Enter a user name such as `tsv-service-user`.
+2. Enter a user name such as `cm-service-user`.
 3. **Programmatic access**: Enable the checkbox (if the wizard still asks, choose “Application running outside AWS”).
 4. **Console access** (optional): leave disabled unless you plan to sign in with this user.
 If enabled, let AWS auto-generate the initial password.
 5. Permissions: